rmbennett/HPC-5/readme.txt

 Introduction:
 The purpose of this coursework was to gain an appreciation that there are two different types of "fast" which can be considered when thinking of high performance computing.

-1. High Throughput: Work perfect for a GPU.
+1. High Throughput: This requirement is perfect for a GPU.
 You have lots of computation that needs doing and you want the final result done as quickly as possible.
 This is lots of calculation done as quickly as possible; you don't care about the time to process each individual computation.

-2. Low latency:  In this work, you know you have a lot of work to be done, but you want each individual computation to be done as quickly as possible so you can have the result with minimal latency.
-This is the nature of problem this coursework dealt with, i.e the performance metric is how quickly we produce the result for each pixel of the incoming image after we read the original pixel value in.
+2. Low latency:  In this work, you know you have a lot of work to be done, but you want each individual computation to be done as quickly as possible to reduce the latency.
+This is the nature of problem this coursework dealt with, i.e the performance metric is how quickly we produce the processed result for each incoming pixel.

 The Original Code:

-The original program we were provided the code performed open and close operations on an input image; either a number of erodes followed by dilates, or dilates followed by erodes depending upon the levels argument passed to the program.
+In the original program the code performed open and close operations on an input image; either a number of erodes followed by dilates, or dilates followed by erodes depending upon the levels argument passed to the program.

 The input is a grayscale raw image with a number of bits per pixel represented as packed binary, in little-endian scanline order.
 For images with less than 8 bits per pixel, the left-most pixel is in the MSB.